Bungala Boys

-Bungala Boys is a 1961 Australian family film directed and written by Jim Jeffrey.
-It was the second Australian based film made by the British Children's Film Foundation, following Bush Christmas and was the first non-documentary film to focus on surf clubs.
+Bungala Boys is a 1961 children's film directed and written by Jim Jeffrey.
+It was the second Australian based film made by the Children's Film Foundation, following Bush Christmas and was the first non-documentary film to focus on surf clubs.

 Plot

 Brian is a newcomer to Bungala Beach, near Sydney.
-He forms a new surf lifesaving club which wins first prize in a surf boat race.
+He forms a new Surf Life Saving Club which wins first prize in a surf boat race.